davidmisovic/mentoblo/DATABASE_SETUP_GUIDE.md

 3. Copy and paste the contents of `database-schema.sql`
 4. Execute the script

+**Note**: The schema now includes automatic profile creation triggers, so new users will automatically get profiles created when they sign up.

 ### Step 2: Verify Tables Created
 Check that these tables exist:
 - `profiles` (with new columns)